Purpose of Awards

 Is it necessary to attach and submit student feedback and peer review reports together with the Teaching statement or Digital portfolio?

 For ADEA and ATEA applications, there is no need to attach reports on student feedback or peer reviews.
 However, it is important to make use of the information in the student feedback and peer reviews as a potential source of evidence to demonstrate impact on students’ learning in your teaching statement.
+From Aug 2022, the University Teaching Awards Portal (UTAP) will be able to provide the applicant's completed peer reviews (for the past 3 academic years and current year, if any) for easy reference.
+The student feedback reports will be provided in UTAP from Aug 2023.

 In the past, ATEA is evaluated with respect to teaching contributions in one year (year under review).
 What about ADEA?
 Can nominee include what is going on in the current semester?

 The awards (OEA/ATEA/ADEA) are no longer limited to work done in the past 3 years (OEA) or 1 year (ATEA/ADEA) and this is to foster development of teaching over time.
-The criteria will help to guide applicants to prepare and write their teaching statement (and where relevant 3-minute video).
+The criteria will help to guide applicants to prepare and write their Teaching Statement (and where relevant 3-minute video).
 While an applicant can submit a Teaching Statement based on work done for one semester, it may be challenging for the person to provide a reflective and narrative that demonstrates compelling evidence of impact.

 Must applicants use the University Teaching Awards Portal (UTAP) to submit their applications?